redskycyber/Cloud-Security/Scoping-Questions-AWS-Penetration-Test.md

 4. **Is there any AWS monitoring or alerting teams/personnel that I should be aware of, or who should be notified before testing?**
 5. **Are there any WAF (Web Application Firewall) or Shield configurations in place for DDoS protection?**
 6. **What logging and monitoring solutions are implemented (e.g., CloudWatch, CloudTrail, GuardDuty)?**
-7. **What security tools and services are implemented in your AWS environment to enhance security monitoring, incident response, and compliance, and how are they configured and used (e.g., Security Hub, AWS Config, Inspector, etc.)?**
+7. **What security tools and services are implemented in your AWS environment to enhance security (e.g., Security Hub, AWS Config, Inspector, etc.)?**